Teoneag/Project-Crafter/README.md

 ### Features

 - make some sort of cli (so you can change different features)
+- new tools
-- New tool: check a project for missing/wrong stuff and add them
+  - check a project for missing/wrong stuff and add them
+  - rename project
 - add gradle that installs features (python, libraries, etc)
 - add help command